snphillips/nofrillztwitter/README.md

 `nodemon app.js`

-Open a browser window to http://localhost:3000/
+Open a browser window to http://localhost:3000/ where you should see a "Hello World" message.

-You should see a "Hello World"
+To test if you can connect to the twitter API, vist http://localhost:3000/tweets/bananas.
+You should see a json with tweets about bananas.

 To view the front end, open index.html in a browser.
 If using a mac right-click on index.html, select "Reveal in Finder", then double-click the file name.
 A browser window should open.